7 Best Left Handed Acoustic Guitars (Beginner & Intermediate)

 • The solid wood top offers a more dynamic quality of sound than cheaper laminated guitars, plus the tone will improve further as it ages.

-• Punches well above its weight.
+• Punches well above its price-point.

 • 2-year warranty.